albuch/sbt-dependency-check/README.md

 dependencyCheckBundleAuditWorkingDirectory | Sets the path for the working directory that the Ruby Bundle Audit binary should be executed from. | dependencyCheckAssemblyAnalyzerEnabled | Sets whether or not the .NET Assembly Analyzer should be used. | true dependencyCheckPathToDotNETCore | The path to .NET Core for .NET assembly analysis on non-windows systems. |
-dependencyCheckRetireJSAnalyzerEnabled | Sets whether or not the RetireJS Analyzer should be used. | true dependencyCheckRetireJSAnalyzerRepoJSUrl | Set the URL to the RetireJS repository | https://raw.githubusercontent.com/Retirejs/retire.js/master/repository/jsrepository.json dependencyCheckRetireJsAnalyzerRepoValidFor | Set the interval in hours until the next check for CVEs updates is performed by the RetireJS analyzer | 24
+dependencyCheckPEAnalyzerEnabled | Sets whether or not the _experimental_ PE Analyzer that reads the PE headers of DLL and EXE files should be used. | dependencyCheckRetireJSAnalyzerEnabled | Sets whether or not the RetireJS Analyzer should be used. | true dependencyCheckRetireJSAnalyzerRepoJSUrl | Set the URL to the RetireJS repository | https://raw.githubusercontent.com/Retirejs/retire.js/master/repository/jsrepository.json dependencyCheckRetireJsAnalyzerRepoValidFor | Set the interval in hours until the next check for CVEs updates is performed by the RetireJS analyzer | 24